MATTER AND SPIRIT

 You objects that call from diffusion my meanings,

-All these shows to form and give identity and character to the spiritual identity, the real being, which is immortal.
+All these shows to form and give identity and character to the spiritual identity.

 If the spiritual is not behind the material, to what purpose is the material?